gottacatchenall/thesis_proposal/README.md

 The software as it exists is capable of simulating the biomass dynamics of arbitrarily large food-webs using Lotka-Volterra, Holling Type-II, or Holling Type-III functional responses.
-It currently has methods to implement Guassian drift, and verious forms of dispersal via Dispersal.jl.
+It currently has methods to implement Gaussian drift, and verious forms of dispersal via Dispersal.jl.
 Also occupancy dynamics for Levins metapopulations [@levins1967], and spatially explicit Hanski metapopulatoins [@hanski2001].
 This is most of what needs to exist for the preceding chapters.

-Selection on arbitrary environmental variables in progress, as well as traits.
+In-progress functionality includes selection (which affects growth-rate) on arbitrary environmental variables in progress, as well as traits.

 # Discussion